 In a November 2009 joint motion for remand (JMR), the parties agreed that the Board failed to consider the appellant's lay statements that pain caused by his service-connected physical disabilities caused psychiatric disabilities.
 R. at 2976, 4273-82.
 A February 2010 eyewitness submission from Mr. Larry Lipton noted that, while in service, the appellant responded to a "major fire" while on patrol, and that the appellant became "withdrawn and antisocial after the fire and after the patrols".
 R. at 4127.
-In December 2010, the Board remanded the appellant's claim to determine "whether any currently manifested psychiatric disability is proximately due to, the result of, or aggravated by his service-connected disabilities."
+In December 2010, the Board remanded the appellant's claim to determine "whether any currently manifested psychiatric disabilities."
 R. at 2686.